simplistik/acf-ajax-form-submit/README.md

 # ACF/ACFE AJAX Form Submit
 Submit a WordPress ACF front end form via AJAX, instead of it's standard POST/page refresh method.

 "Disables" the refresh logic that ACF front end forms uses in favor of a custom AJAX submission.
-This allows you to utilize all the checks and validation that already come with ACF & ACFE and just handle the
+This allows you to utilize all the checks and validation that already come with ACF & ACFE and just handle the front end user interactions.

 ## Requirements
 1. Advanced Custom Fields for WordPress (ACF): https://www.advancedcustomfields.com/